 What should rabbits eat?

-My rabbits eat muesli, what should I do?
+My rabbits eat muesli - what should I do?

-- eat plenty of hay
+- Eat plenty of hay

-- eat sufficient commercial food
+- Eat enough commercial food

-- pass normal droppings (quantity, size)
+- Pass normal droppings (quantity, size)

 Encouraging rabbits to eat more hay

-Check out our Rabbit Muesli Q&A (PDF 396kb).
+Find out more in our Rabbit Muesli Q&A.